2016 North Indian Ocean cyclone season: Depression ARB 01

-Land Depression 01
+Depression LAND 01

 On 6 July, a depression formed over north central India.
 The Land Depression dissipated on the next day.

-Land Depression 02
+Deep Depression LAND 02

 A well-marked low-pressure area developed into a depression on 9 August, close to Canning, West Bengal, India.
 On the next day, the system moved northeastward and intensified into a deep depression overland in Bangladesh, about 100 km east-northeast of Kolkata.
 The deep depression moved towards Jharkhand on 11 August, and quickly weakened into a depression.
 On 12 August, the land depression degenerated into a well-marked low.

 Eight trawlers with a collective 118 fishermen aboard went missing over the Bay of Bengal during the storm; at least 2 people are feared dead.
 The Indian Coast Guard launched a large-scale search and rescue operation to locate the missing fishermen.
 All of the trawlers later returned to port, with one requiring assistance due to engine failure.